Urthen/Fritbot_Python/README.md

 Installation & Setup
 --------------------

 Prerequisites: Before starting, you should have installed virtualenv and virtualenvwrapper with `pip install virtualenv virtualenvwrapper` if you don't have them already.
+They are awesome and you will love them.
 Additionally, you should install mongodb (v1.6+ required, 2.2+ preferred) as platform appropriate.

 1. Fork this repo so you can make your own changes / additions.